 No safety or efficacy data are available for the administration of RotaTeq to infants with a history of gastrointestinal disorders (e.g., active acute gastrointestinal illness, chronic diarrhea, failure to thrive, history of congenital abdominal disorders, and abdominal surgery).
 (Page 1)

-Transmission of vaccine virus strains from vaccinees to non-vaccinated contacts has been observed post-marketing.
+Transmission of vaccine virus strains from vaccinees to non-vaccinated contacts has been observed in clinical trials and post-marketing.
 (Page 4)

 Most common adverse events included diarrhea, vomiting, irritability, otitis media, nasopharyngitis, and bronchospasm.
 (Page 1)